 Let us explore its relevance in some of the fields:

 Data Mining in Healthcare helps in making more accurate diagnosis and reduce costs.
 It can help in analyzing the inefficiencies, give targeted treatment to patients, help in reducing medical errors, provide thorough documentation and improve patient care and satisfaction.
-A research from EMC2 and IDC states that healthcare data is growing at an annual rate of 48 percent.
-Better use of data will help in making informed decisions in lower costs.
+A research from EMC2 and IDC states that healthcare data is growing at an annual rate of Better use of data will help in making informed decisions in lower costs.

 Data Mining in e-commerce helps in understanding buyer’s behavior.
 By analyzing the patterns of behavior, the layouts are changed accordingly to persuade the buyer to purchase more.
 It’s application ranges from product search, product recommendation, fraud detection, and business intelligence.